 Whether or not your homeowner’s insurance will cover hurricane damage claims depends on the policy you purchased.
 Homeowner’s insurance covers some hurricane damage claims in Florida.

 Basic homeowner’s coverage will help you in the case of wind damage caused by hurricanes.
 However, it might not cover other hurricane damage such as flooding.
-Our property damage lawyers can help you file a claim with your insurer after a hurricane damages your home.
+Our Florida property damage lawyers can help you file a claim with your insurer after a hurricane damages your home.

 What Does Homeowner’s Insurance Cover?